Semaphore is excited about building a collection of technical articles that help everyone become a well-rounded software developer.

-For this reason, the Semaphore community is open for contributions and the goal of this article is to provide some style guidelines for writing new tutorials.
+For this reason, the Semaphore blog is open for contributions and the goal of this article is to provide some style guidelines for writing new tutorials.

 - Write in a way that any smart person will understand.

 - Never go for more than 3 paragraphs without one of the following:

 - Always cite your sources to outside information.

 - For example, if you say that a Deno HTTP server can handle 25k requests per second, you need to provide a link to it.

 - Never use commas to separate ideas, thoughts, principles, components.